tmpim/casket-docs/docs/automatic-https.md

 one port may result in temporarily-degraded certificate management results unless the associated ACME challenge is disabled, but should not ultimately affect uptime.

-### The .casketfile folder {#dot-casketfile}
+### The .casket folder {#dot-casket}

-Casket will create a folder in your home directory called `.casketfile`.
+Casket will create a folder in your home directory called `.casket`.
 It uses this to store and manage cryptographic assets required to serve your site privately over HTTPS.
-If there is no home folder, the .casketfile folder is created in the current working directory unless `CASKETPATH` is set.
+If there is no home folder, the .casket folder is created in the current working directory unless `CASKETPATH` is set.
 The home folder is learned from the environment (`$HOME` or `%HOMEPATH%`).
 Multiple Casket instances can use or mount the `acme` subfolder as a disk and Casket will automatically share the certificates and coordinate maintenance between them.